 Analytical thinkers do not blurt out answers.
 Assuming your answer is even correct, the fact that you knew the answer means you did not need to analyse the facts.
 Therefore, your analytical problem solving skill could not be tested.

 Logic has nothing to do with numbers.
-There is a misconception that if your reasoning lacks numbers than it must be incorrect.
+There is a misconception that if your reasoning lacks numbers then it must be incorrect.
 That is ridiculous.
-In many case interviews you will need to reason based on logical arguments and with very little numbers.
+In many consulting case interviews, you will need to reason based on logical arguments and with very little numbers.
 Your line of reasoning is more important than your final answer.

 Analytical thinkers can show you how they arrived at the answer.
 This should be obvious, right?
 After all, it is the foundation of the case interview method.
 If you followed a path of reasoning to arrive at an answer, you should be able to explain that path to someone.
 That is why the method is used.
 The interviewer is more interested in how you arrived at the answer than the answer you developed.
 How you arrived at the answer shows the strength of your analytical problem solving skill.

-You do not need to know anything about an income statement, balance sheet or cash-flow statement to develop analytical problem solving capability.
+You do not need to know anything about an income statement, balance sheet or cash-flow statement to develop analytical skills.
 I should not need to say this but I will say it anyway.
 The thought process is more important than the topic.
-You can learn accounting and financial concepts when you need it.
+You can learn accounting and financial concepts when you need them.
 It is not very difficult to do so.

 Please confirm, if you accept our tracking cookies.
 You can also decline the tracking, so you can continue to visit our website without any data sent to third party services.

 Sign up to receive exclusive preview episodes from powerful training programs with ex-McKinsey, BCG et al., partners.
 Learn the skills to become a leader and contribute to the world.

 This is your time.
 Your stand begins now.